"Beware that, when fighting monsters, you yourself do not become a monster."

 The Asshole's Inner Doormat

-Strip away the Asshole's aggression and you'll find a Doormat who got tired of being stepped on.
+Strip away the Asshole's aggression and we'll find a Doormat who got tired of being stepped on.

 The Asshole attacks because he once stayed silent.
 His aggression is compensation.
 His cruelty is armor.
 Underneath the compulsive challenging is a man who swallowed too much, accepted too long, and swore never again.